Wizkid: Awards and nominations

-Wizkid's music has earned several achievements, including the Grammy Award for Best Music Video as a lead artist on Beyoncé's "Brown Skin Girl"; his first ever Grammy Award.
-He is the most awarded African artist at the American Music Awards (2), MTV Video Music Award (1), Soul Train Awards (3), Billboard Awards (3) and iHeartRadio Music Awards (2), while also tying for the most at BET Awards (4), MOBO Awards (6).
-He is also a recipient of an ASCAP plaque for his songwriting contributions to Drake's "One Dance", which also earned two Guinness World Records, for being the first song to reach a billion streams on Spotify, and at the time being the most streamed song on Spotify.
+Wizkid's music has earned several achievements, including the Grammy Award for Best Music Video for Beyonce Brown Skin Girl"; his first ever Grammy Award.
+He is the most awarded African artist at the American Music Awards (2), MTV Video Music Award (1), Soul Train Awards (3), Billboard Awards (3) and iHeartRadio Music Awards (2).
+He is also a recipient of an ASCAP plaque for his songwriting contributions to Drake's "One Dance".
 Wizkid was cited as one of the Top 100 most influential Africans by New African magazine in 2019.
 He is also the most awarded artiste in The Headies award history.
 He was nominated in the Best Global Music Album and the Best Global Music Performance categories in the 64th Annual Grammy Awards for Made in Lagos Deluxe Edition and "Essence" respectively.
 In November 2021, Apple Music Awards announced him as the winner of Artist of the Year (Africa).
+He is the first African artist to win this award.